-I’m an artist.
+She’s an artist.
 21, female, born and raised in South East London, and of mixed heritage.

-Energies inspire me.
+“Energies inspire me.
 The free, intense energies of my Nigerian heritage inspire me as much as the calm, collected energies of my British heritage do.
 I love bright, dreamy visuals.
 I love sequins and glitter.
 I love African print and furs and silk and – it all makes me different.
-A lot of people don’t get this, but thankfully, the team at Latimer do.
+A lot of people don’t get this.”

-It was a great opportunity to show off my own creativity, but in addition to that, I really wanted to represent other people I knew – the friends and creatives who inspire me.
-I loved that the knock on effect of this opportunity presented to me, was that it led to a network of young creatives being given the opportunity to express ourselves.
+For Nwaka, it was a great opportunity to show off her own creativity, but additionally, she was keen to represent other people she knew – the friends and creatives who had inspired her.
+“I loved that the knock on effect this opportunity presented to me, was that it led to a network of young creatives being given the opportunity to express ourselves.”

-I think my biggest takeaway from collaborating with Latimer and VOXI was an appreciation of the strength of community.
-Being a part of a 100 strong young creative collective meant that we were all really able to influence the output of this campaign, and considering that it’s targeted at people like us, it’s refreshing for a brand to include us in the creative process, instead of just assuming they know what we’ll like (and usually getting it wrong).
+Nwaka says that her biggest takeaway from collaborating with Latimer and VOXI was an appreciation of the strength of community.
+“Being a part of a 100 strong young creative collective meant that we were all really able to influence the output of this campaign, and considering that it’s targeted at people like us, it’s refreshing for a brand to include us in the creative process, instead of just assuming they know what we’ll like (and usually getting it wrong).”

 Oh, and there’s also the fact that the success of her VOXI work led to her working on another project with Latimer and one of the country’s best known broadcasters 🙂